 In order to cut waste at the manufacturing stage, we have introduced the Production Process Management System, which entails carefully measuring ingredients used, product volume, and servings down to the gram.

-As part of our efforts to reduce food loss, in May 2024, we began the nationwide deployment of AI.CO that supports product-specific demand forecasts based on store-specific data including weather and sales performance, and product ordering based on these forecasts.
+As part of our efforts to reduce food loss and waste, in May 2024, we began the nationwide deployment of AI.CO system* that supports product-specific demand forecasts based on store-specific data including weather and sales performance, and product ordering based on these forecasts.

 In addition to recommending merchandise assortment and daily orders, which used to be operated with semiautomatic ordering, the new system consistently recommends discounting, thereby further reducing sales opportunity loss and food loss and waste (disposal losses).